Kitchen Garden Corps Summer Program

 Student arriving at 8 AM, playing a teambuilding game, doing some work in the garden, making their own homemade snack, learning about the cuisine of Columbia, preparing part of our Thursday meal, canning dill pickles, cleaning up, and heading home at noon.

-The camp meets Monday to Thursday from 8 to 12 at Clarke Middle School and the Athens Community Career Academy.
+The camp meets Monday to Thursday from 8 to 12 at Clarke Middle School and, new to this year, Hilsman Middle School!
 We have a camper run restaurant on Thursdays which usually means camp runs that day until 1:30 – 2 pm.
-The restaurant is located in the HT Edwards Building (Athens Community Career Academy) some minutes-walk from Clarke Middle.
-We start camp the week of June 11 and continue for three weeks through the week of June 25th.
-We do not run camp the week of July 2nd due to the July 4th holiday.
-We resume camp the week of July 9th for three weeks concluding with the week of July 23rd.
-During the week of July 16th-July 19th, we will not hold the Kitchen Garden Corps at Clarke Middle School, and we will not run our restaurant.
-We will instead go on a backpacking trip, leaving that Monday and returning that Thursday.
-Our location last year was on a segment of the Appalachian Trail in north Georgia.
+Our pop-up restaurant is located at CMS and Hilsman.
+We do not run camp the week of June 29 – July 3 due to the July 4 holiday.
+During the week of July 15 – June 19, we will go on a backpacking trip in the southern Appalachian Mountains.
+Our location the past three years has been on a segment of the Appalachian Trail in the Nantahala National Forest.